MatthiasEichinger/docker-images/odoo/README.md

 store its database data to.
 This is useful if the data shall be used in different containers or to provide a predefined data set to Postgres.

-__Note:__ In order to use this environment variable the appropriate volume must be enabled within the `docker-compose.yml`.

 ## Remote debugging Odoo
 Remote debugging Odoo or a Python application in general is done using a so called PyDev server.
 The host runs the server and the target, i.e. Odoo